Wondering how to say the name of this wonderful city? It’s pronounced Vic-toor-ee-ah.

 Looking to fly yourself to Victoria?
 You’ll need the coordinates of 4.6167° S, 55.4500° E to get there.

 Make sure you visit the Seychelles National Botanical Gardens if you’re in Victoria; at more than 100 years old, this beautiful tourist attraction was originally set up as an experimental garden, but is now thriving and even boasts species of spice and fruittrees that can’t be found anywhere else in the world!

 The official languages of Victoria are Seychellois Creole, English and French.

 Seychelles welcomed 230,000 tourists into the country in 2013, many of whom visited Victoria for its beautiful sandy beaches and vibrant culture.

-Do you know any interesting or fun facts about Victoria?
-Share them with us in the comments section below!
+Do you know any fun facts about Victoria?
+Share them in the comments below!